leobudima/elogii-blog/content/delivery-management-software-for-restaurants-dark-kitchens.md

 And we think that’s super important.

-You could even make a case that it functions like food delivery management software.
+You could even make a case that it functions like food delivery or restaurant delivery management software.
 A unique system in its own right that meets the specific needs of food delivery.

 But why is it so great?